patrickbwarren/qgis3-survex-import/README.md

 usually in combination with a DEM [_or directly in QGIS3?_].
-To render features in 3d _either_ use the ELEVATION attribute to set the absolute height, _or_ (better) save the imported data to a shapefile (eg as a GeoPackage) and re-import so that QGIS knows about the _z_ dimension data and can pass it on to the plugin to inform the rendering [_check what happens with QGIS3_].
+To render features in 3d _either_ use the ELEVATION attribute to set the absolute height, _or_ (better) save the imported data to a shapefile (eg as a GeoPackage) and re-import so that QGIS3 knows about the _z_ dimension data and can pass it on to the plugin to inform the rendering [_check what happens with QGIS3_].
 Passage 'tubes' like those in aven can be approximately rendered using polygons, with the